How to Make American History Interesting for Kids

-U.S. History Cookbook by Joan D’Amico and Karen Eich Drummond.
-As we move throughout history, we cook as we go.
-I want my kids to experience history, and that includes the food.
+As we move throughout history, we cook as we go because I want my kids to experience history, and that includes the food.

 I have a couple of historical cookbooks, but what makes this one unique is the number of historical periods included.
 We definitely enjoyed our buckwheat griddle cakes from the Pioneer days, but we’re also looking forward to making Native American Cornmeal Blueberry Mush, Depression Cake, our own 50s style TV dinners and hosting a Victorian Tea for our friends.